mediocregopher/duffel/README.md

 ## Basic Usage

 Duffel is a standalone executable which will automatically deploy a directory structure to your machine.
+You can download the exectuable [here](https://raw.github.com/mediocregopher/duffel/master/duffel).
+Put it so that it's in your path and is executable.
+When you run it the first time it will download the duffel jar for you, and from then on you can call ```duffel``` and it will automatically load up the duffel jar and pass all cli arguments through to it.

 Given the following directory structure:
 ```